Marion, SC Demographics

 A map of Marion's Population by Race

-Of the 475 places in South Carolina, Marion is the 89th most populous.
+Marion is ranked the 92nd most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Marion was ranked the 89th most populous place in the 2020 Census.

 Marion's White Population